ppy/osu-wiki/news/2018/2018-06-17-project-loved-week-of-june-17th.md

 [![](/wiki/shared/news/2018-06-17-project-loved-week-of-june-17th/taiko/frozen-world.jpg)](https://osu.ppy.sh/community/forums/topics/762202)

-[MuryokuP - Frozen World](https://osu.ppy.sh/beatmapsets/194955) by ::c36098651::{ user=2048577 } and [Firce777](https://osu.ppy.sh/users/274072)
+[MuryokuP - Frozen World](https://osu.ppy.sh/beatmapsets/194955) by ::c36098651::{ user=2048577 } and ::Firce777::{ user=274072 }

 It's cold outside.
 Wonder why?
 Because this song is literally named Frozen World.
 It's a technical beatmap that will give you chills, and was featured in the osu!taiko World Cup 2015!
 Let's put things straight: it's a ::Firce777::{ user=274072 } map, whom a lot of osu!taiko players must have heard of at least once for winning a beatmapping contest, as well as making a ton of beatmaps that pro players have played, and has his own signature brutal difficulty name "Firce Force".
 This time around, he's made a fairly easy but still not free-to-FC beatmap that contains the usual tech things: 1/6 notes, some small 1/8 bursts and even one 1/12 burst near the end!
 And for you osu!mania players who seek some challenge, ::c36098651::{ user=2048577 } made a difficulty that is much harder than in their ranked beatmapset!

 [![](/wiki/shared/news/2018-06-17-project-loved-week-of-june-17th/taiko/l-l-l-.jpg)](https://osu.ppy.sh/community/forums/topics/762203)

-[MYTH & ROID - L.L.L.](https://osu.ppy.sh/beatmapsets/505696) by ::Devli::{ user=8276884 } and [yassu-](https://osu.ppy.sh/users/7095592)
+[MYTH & ROID - L.L.L.](https://osu.ppy.sh/beatmapsets/505696) by ::Devli::{ user=8276884 } and ::yassu-::{ user=7095592 }

 Brought to you by the band who made STYX HELIX, L.L.L. is the debut single of MYTH & ROID.
-And boy this song is great; you can tell that ::Devli::{ user=8276884 } and [yassu-](https://osu.ppy.sh/users/7095592) knew it well.
+And boy this song is great; you can tell that ::Devli::{ user=8276884 } and ::yassu-::{ user=7095592 } knew it well.
 Be prepared for streams and tech patterns for all 3:30 of the song; it's going to be one hell of a ride!
 But if you're not like these pro players, don't worry too much about it!
 This beatmap set provides every level of difficulty, so you can enjoy the song even if you are a newcomer.
 And to be very honest, even if I don't know who is in the background, I really like her... demons are the best things... *(Note from post writer: Alright Gezo, I'm not sure we needed to know your preferences here)*

 [![](/wiki/shared/news/2018-06-17-project-loved-week-of-june-17th/taiko/anomaly.jpg)](https://osu.ppy.sh/community/forums/topics/762205)